-During the Financial Year 2020-21, the Borrowing & Investment Committee comprised of Mr. Sergey Savchenko (as Chairman of the Committee), Mrs. Larisa Gorbatova and Mrs. Neera Sharma.
-During the financial year 2020-21, three meetings were held on June 15, 2020, August 12, 2020 and October 20, 2020 respectively.
-The details of meeting attended by each Committee members are as under.
+During the financial year 2021-22, the Borrowing & Investment Committee comprised of the following Board Members: Mr. Sergey Savchenko, Mrs. Larisa Gorbatova, & Mrs. Neera Sharma, with Mr. Sergey Savchenko being its Chairman.

+During FY 2021-22, two meetings of the Committee were held on July 01, 2021 and October 20, 2021 respectively.
+The details of meeting attended by each Committee members are as under
-Members Sergey Savchenko Neera Sharma Larisa Gorbatova

-Status Chairman Member Member

-No. of Meetings Attended 3 3 3